 My Home Network

-In my network, I have the following single purpose network devices (which have been serving me quite well): modem with VOIP support (Netgear), router/firewall (mini-PC with 4 Ethernet ports running OPNsense router software), several wireless access points (Ubiquiti), network switches (3 TP-Link switches), live TV/DVR box (HDHomeRun Prime), and an extra router provided by Comcast for Home Security (since it has a built-in Z-Wave hub for the sensors).
-You may notice that a have a few devices, the modem with VOIP and the router/firewall box, that serve two purposes so I suppose they are not truly single purpose devices but they still service minimal/similar functions.
-If you are a purist, really enjoy tinkering with more devices, or wish to use other services which require additional equipment, you could have separate VOIP and firewall boxes.
-For my current purposes, I do not need separation to that extent.
+In my network, I have the following single purpose network devices as part of my core network infrastructure: cable modem with VOIP support (Netgear), router/firewall (mini-PC with 4 Ethernet ports running OPNsense router software), several wireless access points (Ubiquiti), network switches (3 TP-Link switches), live TV/DVR box (HDHomeRun Prime), and an extra router provided by Comcast for Home Security (since it has a built-in Z-Wave hub for the sensors).